-Mental Health: Mental health needs were self-reported across the state with the emphasis being placed on increasing access to counselors, increasing access to mental health professionals with specialized training, creating more acute inpatient services, and providing knowledge surrounding the availability of beds for adults and children.
+Mental Health: Mental health needs were self-reported across the state with the emphasis being placed on increasing access to counselors, increasing access to mental health professionals with specialized training, and creating more acute inpatient services.

 This report serves as the summary document as identified by the State Children Policy Councils' members in attendance.
 In addition, based on the County Children's Policy Councils' needs assessments and the top three needs indicated from across the state, please find below the recommendations provided by the State Children Policy Council members and Lyn Stuart, Chief Justice of the Supreme Court, pursuant to § 26-24-30(c), Ala.
 Code 1975: